 - In a Google Meet call, from the bottom right, click Activities .

 - Select Live streaming Stream with YouTube.

-- On the “Event Info” panel, select an event or create a new event.
+- On the "Event Info" panel, select the channel you want to stream to, then click Select or create an event.

 - If you create a new event, enter the following details:

 - Event title

 - The language for captions displayed on YouTube

 - Review YouTube’s Terms of Service.